Effective Refactoring, Part 2

 Order Tasks (if you want)

 If you want to establish some criteria for prioritizing or ordering the tasks, that's up to you.
 If you established a well-defined scope for each task, it shouldn't matter which order you complete them.
 I tended to work on groups of tasks associated with certain functionality, like Redux elements or API management, but that wasn't deliberately planned.
-I would recommend tackling some of the low-hanging fruit (low effort, high impact tasks) when you first get started to keep your motivation up.
+I would recommend tackling some low-hanging fruit (low effort, high impact tasks) when you first get started to keep your motivation up.

 Keep Your Plan Up to Date